dimsemenov/Magnific-Popup/website/documentation.md

 /*
   Methods below don't have shorthand like "open" and "close".
   They should be called through "instance" object.
+  "instance" is available only when at least one popup was opened.
   For example: $.magnificPopup.instance.doSomething();
 */